 publish wildlife guides;

-run a wildlife club for young Islanders.
+run a wildlife group for young people aged 8-16

 Environmental protection is supported by legislation, such as the Conservation of Wildlife & Nature Ordinance (1999) and the Marine Mammals Protection Ordinance 1992.
 National Plans of Action have been implemented to limit the incidental catch of seabirds such as the black-browed albatross by trawlers and longline fishing vessels.

 The Falkland Islands Biodiversity Strategy 2008-18 was approved by Executive Council in December 2008 and is supported by the Falkland Islands State of the Environment Report 2008.
 The strategy outlines conservation priorities for the Falkland Islands over this 10 year period and was reviewed in 2011.